Why being on the outside makes it hard to be a kid from a refugee background

 Navigating a new dynamic with family, and a new school, seeking new friends and community connections, in a new country with a new language.
 They may also have experienced trauma.

 But this is just one story.
 And while the barriers they face might be similar to those of other children, the help kids from refugee backgrounds need to overcome them might not be.
-If someone starts by understanding what they need, it could make a big difference to how the rest of their story unfolds.
+If someone starts by understanding what they need, it could make a big difference in how the rest of their story unfolds.

 So what are common barriers kids from refugee backgrounds face?

 Language: limited English language skills affects their ability to communicate, make new friends, and participate in school and activities.

 Socio-cultural: differences in familial, educational and social upbringing can mean refugee kids face cultural disparities which can be confusing and confronting, forcing them, before they’re able, to navigate clashes in social norms, behaviours and attitudes, religion or ways of thinking.
 This can lead to negative experiences such as racial discrimination and social conflict.